davidb-onchain/asset-archive/development.md

 1.  **Code Change** → A developer pushes a code change to the `develop` branch.
 2.  **Build Workflow** → New container images are built and pushed to GHCR.
-3.  **Deploy Workflow** → Automatically triggers and runs `terraform apply` with the new image tags.
+3.  **Deploy Workflow** → Automatically triggers and:
-4.  **Terraform** → Detects that the container image variables have changed and triggers the `null_resource.container_update`.
-It then SSHes into the Droplet.
-5.  **Update Script** → An `update-containers.sh` script on the Droplet is executed, which:
+    - Uses DigitalOcean API to find the droplet IP address.
+    - Connects directly to the droplet via SSH.
-    - Pulls the new images from GHCR.
+    - Updates the `docker-compose.yml` file with new image tags.
-    - Restarts the relevant containers using `docker compose up -d --force-recreate`.
+    - Pulls new images and restarts containers using `docker compose up -d --force-recreate`.
-    - Preserves the persistent data in the Docker volumes.
+    - Preserves persistent data in Docker volumes.
+    - Performs health checks to ensure services are running.

+**Key Architecture Decision**: Container deployments are handled by **GitHub Actions via direct SSH**, not Terraform.
+This provides:
+- **Faster deployments** (no Terraform state locking or remote-exec delays)
+- **Clear separation of concerns** (Terraform for infrastructure, GitHub Actions for application deployment)
+- **Better error handling and logging** through GitHub Actions
+- **No more hanging deployments** due to cloud-init or remote-exec issues

 ## Current Status

 - **Infrastructure**: The Terraform setup for the development environment is complete and stable.
 - **Provisioning**: The `cloud-init` script successfully provisions a new Droplet with all necessary dependencies and services.
 - **Container Builds**: The GitHub Actions workflow to build and push container images is functional.
-- **Automated Deployments**: A complete, automated deployment pipeline for application updates is implemented and documented.
+- **Automated Deployments**: A complete, automated deployment pipeline for application updates using GitHub Actions and direct SSH (no longer dependent on Terraform remote-exec).
 - **Data Persistence**: The deployment strategy ensures that database data and file uploads are preserved across application updates.
+- **Architecture Optimization**: Moved from Terraform-based container updates to GitHub Actions direct SSH deployment, eliminating hanging deployments and improving speed.
 - **Documentation**: `workflow.md` has been updated with a comprehensive overview of the project's architecture, philosophy, and deployment processes.

 ### Recent Accomplishments (Summary of Today's Session)